-We had purchased our own treasured copy of the beautifully illustrated “Polar Express” and watched the popular movie starring Tom Hanks as the Conductor as soon as we received our confirmed tickets.
+We had our own treasured copy of the beautifully illustrated “Polar Express” and watched the popular movie starring Tom Hanks as the Conductor as soon as we received our confirmed tickets.

 Soon Chefs in tall white hats came through the car serving us nougat candy and hot cocoa, which was “as thick and rich as melted chocolate bars.”
 My daughter squealed with excitement, “So far it’s just like in the book Mom.”